syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/07.lbaas/docs.en.md

 No dedicated load balancer instance is required to use this service.

 !!! **Feature availability**
 !!!
-LBaaS is currently only available in region 'dbl'.
-It will also be available in region 'cbk' in the near future.
+LBaaS was previously only available in region 'dbl'.
+It has become also available in region 'cbk' in february 2019.

 ## Prerequisites